openflighthpc/cloud-cost-reporter/README.md

 2: a specific date or 'latest'.
 All dates must be in the format YYYY-MM-DD\
 3 (optional & unordered): 'slack' or 'text'.
 If text no message will be sent to slack\
 4 (optional & unordered): 'rerun' will ignore cached reports and regenerate them with fresh sdk/ api calls\
+5 (optional & unordered): 'verbose' will expand any brief Azure errors to include the full HTTP response from the Azure API instead of just the error code.

 ## Examples